 The job of a car suspension is to maximize the friction between the tires and the road surface, to provide steering stability with good handling and to ensure the comfort of the passengers.
 In this article, we'll explore how car suspensions work, how they've evolved over the years and where the design of suspensions is headed in the future.

-If a road were perfectly flat, with no irregularities, suspensions wouldn't be necessary.
+If a road was perfectly flat, with no irregularities, suspensions wouldn't be necessary.
 But roads are far from flat.
 Even freshly paved highways have subtle imperfections that can interact with the wheels of a car.
 It's these imperfections that apply forces to the wheels.
-According to Newton's laws of motion, all forces have both magnitude and direction.
+According to Newton's Laws of Motion, all forces have both magnitude and direction.
 A bump in the road causes the wheel to move up and down perpendicular to the road surface.
 The magnitude, of course, depends on whether the wheel is striking a giant bump or a tiny speck.
 Either way, the car wheel experiences a vertical acceleration as it passes over an imperfection.

 The study of the forces at work on a moving car is called vehicle dynamics, and you need to understand some of these concepts in order to appreciate why a suspension is necessary in the first place.
 Most automobile engineers consider the dynamics of a moving car from two perspectives:

-- Ride - a car's ability to smooth out a bumpy road
+- Ride: a car's ability to smooth out a bumpy road

-- Handling - a car's ability to safely accelerate, brake and corner
+- Handling: a car's ability to safely accelerate, brake and corner

 These two characteristics can be further described in three important principles — road isolation, road holding and cornering.
 The table below describes these principles and how engineers attempt to solve the challenges unique to each.